 It pays to keep the rules in mind!
 We spent our final day in Cordoba running around the city looking for the office at which to pay the fines.
 You could say we learned a lot about the rules in Argentina for highway driving!

-Whenever we can, we use credit when we travel in order to get the best rate of the day and to also build points and miles.
-Our favorite credit card, the Chase Sapphire Reserve credit card, doesn’t have any foreign transaction fees, so we save on fees this way.
+Whenever we can, we use credit cards when we travel, in order to get the best foreign exchange rate of the day and to also build points and miles.

 We typically like using credit as much as we can while we’re away.
 We’ve found that we get the best conversion rates and don’t need to take out too much cash if we’re using credit often.

 Using credit when you travel also (for us) shows exactly where our money went.
 And, if for some reason your credit card number gets stolen while you’re traveling, a company like Chase will contact you by text and email and let you know that there was fraud so you can resolve it.

 This is especially relevant when purchases made abroad on a credit card can come up as a little bit dodgy for credit card companies and the security checks they may run on your account to make sure your account number is safe.

 Note that when referring to a travel credit card, there is a difference between this and an “airline voucher.”
 For more on airline vouchers, see our guide called “What is an Airline Voucher?”

 While you’re shopping at home, a browser extension like Honey can help you save money on everyday things!